taviroquai/BootWiki/README.md

 Done!

-Comments and help is appreciated.
+Comments and help are appreciated.